Wwwzff/CNN-Training/README.md

 # MiniProject2
 This project mainly focus on the beginning methods of the machine learning.
 Given a picture and predict whether it's a cat or dog.
+Contact with chesterw@bu.edu or wechatID Wwwwzf- if having trouble with code reviewing stuffs.
 ## Dataset
 Dataset can be downloaded from kaggle in the following link:
 ```